maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 ###### Involved third parties:

-You alone select the third party data storage location to which you export the encrypted backup of your data.
+For users of the Premium version of the Me App those encrypted backups are regularly and automatically saved in their personal Google Drive cloud storage.
+The data processing involved in that process is handled by:

+* services of Google LLC.
+The data processing takes place in compliance with data protection regulations.
+Although we can not guarantee that Google LLC doesn’t store your email address during the data processing.

+Users of the free version of the Me App can freely choose the time and storage location for their encrypted backup.

 While your encrypted data is stored there, it can not be accessed by the provider of the data storage location without the “Recovery Key” that you should store at another safe location outside of the Me App.

 ## § 7 Sharing the Me App with others